aws/sagemaker-python-sdk/doc/amazon_sagemaker_operators_for_kubernetes.rst

 Deploy the Operator Using Helm Charts
 '''''''''''''''''''''''''''''''''''''

-Alternatively, we have prepared a Helm Chart that you can use to install the operator.
+Use the provided Helm Chart to install the operator.

 Get the Helm Installer Directory